-You can use Teams to schedule meetings, make voice and video calls, chat one-to-one online, work on documents and collaborate on projects in real-time.
+You can use Teams to schedule meetings, chat one-to-one and make a Teams call to someone outside your organisation as well as work on documents and collaborate on projects in real-time.

-Can I collaborate with people who don’t have a Teams or Office 365 account?
+Can I collaborate with people who don’t have a Teams or Microsoft 365 (formerly Office 365) account?

 Yes.
 You can invite third parties to meetings, chat one-to-one online and make voice or video calls.
 All they need is an internet connection and a modern web browser; they do not need to install Teams.

-For closer collaboration, you can work on documents together.
+For closer collaboration, you can work on documents with external users in Teams.
 And you can invite them to join your Teams account as a guest.
 Guests can access your Teams and participate in your projects in real-time.